LLTommy/BH24-SemClinTrial/README.md

 - `inputfile`: The CSV file containing the list of clinical trial identifiers.
 - `start`: The starting index for processing the identifiers.
 - `end`: The ending index for processing the identifiers.
-- `outputfolder`: The folder where the resulting Turtle (.ttl) file will be saved.
+- `outputfile`: The file where the resulting Turtle (.ttl) file will be saved.

 **Command Syntax:**